Poincare: Recommending Publication Venues via Treatment Effect Estimation: Introduction

 \section{Introduction}

-Choosing a publication venue for an academic paper is crucial to ensure that the research is widely known in the research community.
+Selecting where to publish an academic paper is crucial to ensure that the research becomes widely known in the research community.
 If an inappropriate venue is selected, the dedicated efforts for that study could end in vain.
+Traag \citep{traag2021inferring} found that high impact journals accelerated the citation speeds of the accepted papers.
+Xiao et al. \citep{xiao2020discovering} found that influential researchers employed strategic behaviors when selecting publication venues.
 However, in many cases, a publication venue is decided based on the experience of researchers.
-For example, researchers publish their works in certain venues just because they published their previous works there, and they rarely consider publishing new papers in unfamiliar venues.
-Xiao et al. \cite{xiao2020discovering} found that influential researchers employed strategic behaviors when selecting publication venues.
-However, it is difficult, especially for inexperienced researchers, to select appropriate venues.
+For example, researchers publish their works in certain venues just because they published their previous works there, and they rarely consider publishing their new papers in unfamiliar venues.
+It is desirable to take other venues into consideration so that the research will be widely known.
+However, it is difficult to investigate all choices of publication venues due to many options.
+For example, as many as $50$ venues are listed in the ``Database/Data Mining/Content Retrieval'' category in the AMiner conference ranking\footnote{\url{https://www.aminer.org/ranks/conf}}.
+The list of top conferences in the ``Machine Learning, Data Mining \& Artificial intelligence'' category in the Guide2Research\footnote{\url{https://www.guide2research.com/topconf/}} contains as many as $100$ venues.
+The number of options increases if we take short papers and workshops into account.
+Furthermore, it is difficult for the researchers to expect what will happen when they publish papers in unfamiliar venues.

-Recently, data-driven approaches have been proposed to help researchers select publication venues \cite{yang2012venue, schnabel2016recommendations}.
-However, they just recommend venues where a paper is likely to be published.
-We call such venue recommender systems association-based recommender systems.
-For example, assume that researcher X always publishes his work in conference Y. In this case, an association-based recommender system learns to recommend conference Y for works of researcher X. However, the initial choice of researcher X may be inappropriate, and these works would have possibly attracted more researchers in other communities if researcher X had published these works in other venues.
+Recently, data-driven approaches have been proposed to help researchers select publication venues \citep{yang2012venue, schnabel2016recommendations}.
+However, they just recommend venues where the paper is likely to be published.
+We call such venue recommender systems \emph{association-based recommender systems}.
+For example, assume that researcher X always publishes her work in conference Y. In this case, an association-based recommender system learns to recommend conference Y for works of researcher X. However, the initial choice of researcher X may be suboptimal, and these works would have possibly attracted more researchers in other communities if researcher X had published these works in other venues.